 - The abutment, the connecting device between the implant and crown

-They are strong, and designed to fuse with surrounding bone (called osseointegration).
+Implants are strong, and designed to fuse with surrounding bone (called osseointegration).
 Dental implants are designed to last for life.
 A crown is placed over the implant, and if the original tooth is available, an impression is made of that tooth, so that the crown will look and feel like your original tooth.
 However, a dental implant may not be possible right away, if healing from the dental trauma is necessary before implant placement.
-Also, there is an average healing period of about 3 months after implant surgery before a crown can be placed permanently.
+Also, there is an average healing period of about 3 months after implant surgery before a crown can be permanently placed.
 In some cases, you may be eligible to have an implant in a day, with a temporary crown placed over the implant.
-However, this may not be possible for a missing front tooth that bears a lot of weight and stress of biting and chewing
+However, this may not be possible for a missing front tooth that bears a lot of weight and stress of biting and chewing.

 A Temporary Fix While You Heal